The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 where $\pml(S)=\partial_\infty \teich(S)$ denotes the boundary of the Thurston compactification of $\teich(S)$.
 Note that this is independent of the starting point $x$. \end{theorem}

-\begin{proof} We only sketch the proof of the above result.
-To begin with, we make the observation that the shearing lengths assigned to the bi-infinite leaves in $\Lambda$, and the Fenchel-Nielsen parameters attached to $\gamma_1,\ldots,\gamma_k$ suffice to parametrise the Teichm\"uller space $\teich(S)$.
-As $s\to\infty$ the $e^{-s}$-stretch map (i.e., the antistretch map) with respect to $\Lambda$, \begin{enumerate} \item all of the shearing lengths for the bi-infinite leaves in $\Lambda$ exponentially shrink to $0$, \item the Fenchel--Nielsen length parameter for $\gamma_j$ also exponentially shrinks to $0$, and \item the Fenchel--Nielsen twist parameter for $\gamma_j$ behaves as $\pm2s+o(1)$. \end{enumerate} Point~3 comes from analysing the behaviour of \cref{lem:gencrown} and \cref{rmk:oppositespiral} as $t=-s\to-\infty$ there: every term tends either to $0$ or a constant except for
+\begin{proof} We only sketch the proof, since the theorem is proved in \cite{The}.
+The proof we give here is in the trend of the techniques we have developed so far in this paper.
+To begin with, we observe that the shearing lengths assigned to the bi-infinite leaves in $\Lambda$, and the Fenchel--Nielsen parameters attached to $\gamma_1,\ldots,\gamma_k$ suffice to parametrise the Teichm\"uller space $\teich(S)$.
+As $s\to\infty$, by the $e^{-s}$-stretch map (\ie the anti-stretch map) with respect to $\Lambda$, \begin{enumerate} \item all of the shearing lengths for the bi-infinite leaves in $\Lambda$ exponentially shrink to $0$, \item the Fenchel--Nielsen length parameter for $\gamma_j$ also exponentially shrinks to $0$, and \item the Fenchel--Nielsen twist parameter for $\gamma_j$ behaves as $\pm2s+o(1)$. \end{enumerate} Point~3 comes from analysing the behaviour of \cref{lem:gencrown} and \cref{rmk:oppositespiral} as $t=-s\to-\infty$ there: every term tends either to $0$ or a constant except for

-First two points tell us that the geometry of $S\setminus(\gamma_1\cup\cdots\cup\gamma_k)$ converges to a cusped surface without open ends, possibly with multiple connected components, in which each of $\gamma_1, \dots, \gamma_k$ corresponds to a cusp.
-In particular, each side of the standard collar neighbourhood around $\gamma_j$ is an annulus of width
+The first two points tell us that the geometry of $S\setminus(\gamma_1\cup\cdots\cup\gamma_k)$ converges to a cusped surface of finite area, possibly with multiple connected components.
+On every $(S, x_{-t})$, we consider a collar neighbourhood for each of $\gamma_1, \dots, \gamma_k$ whose boundary components have length $2$.
+Then, each side of the collar neighbourhood around $\gamma_j$ is an annulus of width